LiScythe/WeatherApp/README.md

 ## React Native
 1. Accurate user interface implementation.
 2. Presentable on all iPhone and Android devices.
-3. Implementation of React Native best practices, e.g. reusable codes that can be used repetitively, in different screens, projects, or by other team members.
+3. Implementation of React Native best practices.
 4. Structured and clean codes.

 We are also looking out for more advanced coding implementations as described below: